Ris-Bali/ARA/blog.md

 ![/assets/1.jpg](https://github.com/Ris-Bali/ARA/blob/main/assets/1.jpg?raw=true)
 ___
-### What is a deep learning library and the reason why we chose this project ?
+### What is a deep learning library and the reason why I chose this project ?

 A library is defined as a collection of pre-defined functions and modules that you can call through your program .These Libraries are primarily open source and are maintained by large communities.
 Deep Learning is a subset of Machine Learning in which we build Multi Layer Neural Networks (consider this as a tree) which progressively extracts higher level features from data.
 More informally we try to build a mathematical function to map the inputs to the outputs.

 There are primarily two main layers the input layer and the output layer and the hidden layers are kinda sandwiched between the two every layer except for the input layer may or may not have an activation function.
 Building these layers require a lot of code; consider this most of the industry standard neural networks have a at least 8 to 20 layers.
 Oh, and also every layer has nodes, and every node has its set of parameters so this leads a very complex structure which is very difficult to code.
 Deep Learning libraries automate this process and save a ton of time and drastically reduces the time required to build a deep net.

 In the case of deep learning there are many libraries that make the process of coding deep neural nets easier.
 Most notable are Tensorflow (By Google) and Pytorch (By Facebook) while newer libraries like fast.ai ‘ deep learning library are gaining traction.
 When I got selected in Eklavya which is SRA(Society of Robotics and Automation)’s mentorship program where seniors mentor us while we build our projects.
 I was confused between two projects Deep Learning Library and RL agents I chose the former after consulting with a senior as this would allow me to get my hands dirty.
 I would get to implement all the algorithms from scratch; this is beneficial if you want to get into research.
 As you would see in the latter part of the article most of the frameworks (which a fancy term for a Deep Learning Library with readymade implementation of the forward propagation and backward propagation part.
 The Forward propagation part is easy enough to understand but the backward propagation is the part which involves a lot of calculus.
 Deep Learning is not only used by people from engineering background but by Medical practitioners, financial planners and so on who don't have any formal background in Maths (at least the calculus part).
 It is possible to build models without bothering to know the back propagation part.
 I thought it would be fun to know what happens behind the scenes so I chose this project.
-Teams were formed, and I got grouped with two other members.
+Teams were formed, and I got grouped with two other members;[Aayush Mehta](https://github.com/AayushM8) and [Aditya Mhatre](https://github.com/Adi935)

 ___
 ### The Language problem: